sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog

+### v0.5.0
+- Create: Bash script deploy logic, single deploy pipeline with multiple steps
+- Create: Bash scripts to read and load .env and AWS credentials
+- Create: Bash script (step 3) to store secrets and naming conventions in the AWS Secret Manager
+- Create: Bash Script (step 2) to build node package to create a lambda function to pull data from external service

 ### v0.4.0
 - Idea: Implement a Docker container in ECS to run GoAccess... in AWS Academy Lab we don't have permission to create a cluster
 - Create: Using Docker on my local machine I created a goaccess as binary for ARM